VolkanSah/WP-Facebook-Engagement-Metrics/README.md

 # Facebook Engagement Metrics (lite) WordPress Plugin
-Simple Plugins by Volkan Sah (Update: 04/2023)

-This plugin displays Facebook engagement metrics for published links in the WordPress dashboard.
+(Update: 04/2023) - This plugin displays Facebook engagement metrics for published links in the WordPress dashboard.

 If you need only the function in php or FB php-sdk use this: [Facebook Domain Metrics Checker]( https://github.com/VolkanSah/Facebook-Domain-Metrics-Checker)